lasseignelab/labwebsite/content/team.md

 ##### <p style="text-align:center;"> _Scientist II_</p>

-<p style="text-align:center;">Vishal is a Scientist II in the Department of Cell, Developmental and Integrative Biology at the University of Alabama at Birmingham Heersink School of Medicine.
+<p style="text-align:center;">Dr. Oza is a Scientist II in the Department of Cell, Developmental and Integrative Biology at the University of Alabama at Birmingham Heersink School of Medicine.
 He got his PhD from University of Alabama, Tuscaloosa where he developed methods for constructing network models of Drosophila melanogaster metabolome from untargeted metabolomics data and integrating with genome and proteome, thus building a multilayered network model.
 His research interests include developing mathematical models using machine learning and network science to understand biological complexity.</p>

 ---